Good luck in Chinese

 Lucky tangerine oranges

-Imagination has led to the creation of many artistic versions of the character for good luck.
+Imagination has created many artistic versions of the good luck character.
 Some of the designs are based on the ancient seal form of the character.
-Here are some examples.
+Here are a few examples.

 The fourth version above has the ‘fu’ element on its own.